 Ride Glenwood Springs (RGS) is the city’s year-round bus service.
-RGS buses operate daily from 6:53 a.m. to 7:53 p.m. on 30 minute intervals and offer transportation throughout the city from the Glenwood Springs Mall to the Roaring Fork Marketplace (Walmart) and all stops in between.
-The cost is $1.
+RGS buses operate daily from 6:53 a.m. to 7:53 p.m. on 30 minute intervals and offer transportation throughout the city of Glenwood Springs.
+The bus ride is FREE!

 The Roaring Fork Transit Authority (RFTA) serves the Roaring Fork Valley between Glenwood Springs and Aspen.
 A typical fare from Glenwood to Aspen is $7.
 For a complete bus schedule, please visit www.rfta.com.

 Is there a bus to Grand Junction?
 Vail?
 Denver?
-There is no bus service to Grand Junction.
-Bustang, operated by the Colorado Department of Transportation (CDoT), provides daily bus service to Denver and makes stops in Eagle, Vail and Frisco along the way.
+Bustang, operated by the Colorado Department of Transportation (CDoT), provides daily bus service to Glenwood Springs from Denver and Grand Junction and makes stops in various cities along the Interstate 70 corridor.